Netatalk/netatalk/README.md

 Please read the above policy and then file a
 [security issue ticket](https://github.com/Netatalk/netatalk/security/advisories/new) with us.
 We promise to follow up with you as soon as possible.

-## Documentation

-To aid in your installation and configuration of Netatalk, a comprehensive [manual](https://netatalk.io/manual/en/) is published on the project website.

-Additionally, each Netatalk program and configuration file also has a _roff_ man page which can be accessed on the command line, f.e. `man afpd`.

-## Wiki

-Collaborative articles can be found on the [Netatalk wiki](https://github.com/Netatalk/netatalk/wiki).
-The [Netatalk website](https://netatalk.io/docs) also serves a static mirror of all wiki pages.

-Editing is open to all registered GitHub users.
-We are looking forward to your additions to existing material, or brand new articles on topics concerning Netatalk and Mac networking.

 ## Hosting